mattgaviota/fb-graph-api-test/laravel-test/readme.md

 Simple endpoint to retrieve a Facebook public user profile by id made with [Laravel Framework](https://laravel.com/).

+## Requisites

+In order to try this application you need install [composer](https://getcomposer.org/) and you need the Facebook API Token from a [Facebook App](https://developers.facebook.com).

 ## Install the Application

 Clone the repository